-Dr. Sherman stated that the Board is normally comprised of nine members, and is now operating at a quorum-only level.
-Dr. Sherman stated that because of hardships, as the Board experienced last fall when one of the Board members was unable to meet, he believes it would be more cost effective to have a quorum plus at least one additional member.
-Dr. Sherman stated this could actually save the Board money by not causing the Board to reschedule a Board meeting at the last minute due to a lack of quorum.
-Mr. DeLuna stated that this request seems reasonable and that he will see what he can do to help the Board out in this respect.
+48 to have a quorum plus at least one additional member.
+Dr. Sherman stated this could actually save

+49 the Board money by not causing the Board to reschedule a Board meeting at the last minute due to

+- a lack of quorum.
+Mr. DeLuna stated that this request seems reasonable and that he will see what - 51 he can do to help the Board out in this respect. - 52

-Dr. Doris Penman, Past President of CPA, stated she agrees with Dr. Faltz's comment regarding licensing fees being used solely to support licensing activities and not the General Fund.
-She also addressed the issue of Board membership raised by Dr. Sherman.
-She stated that she believes that having a quorum-only membership also means that psychologists are not appropriately represented on the Board.
+Dr. Doris Penman, Past President of CPA, stated she agrees with Dr. Faltz's comment regarding 1 licensing fees being used solely to support licensing activities and not the General Fund.
+She also 2 addressed the issue of Board membership raised by Dr. Sherman.
+She stated that she believes that 3 4 having a quorum-only membership also means that psychologists are not appropriately represented 5 on the Board.
 Dr. Penman stated the Board is down to two licensed psychologists, which is not optimum for an effective Board where psychologists are being represented.
-Dr. Penman stated that this along with the 15% reduction of staff due to furloughs is causing delays in business operations simply because the Board is not adequately staffed because of these cuts.
-Dr. Penman stated that she would like to see a nine member board, and would like to see licensing fees being used for the regulation of the profession and not for supporting the general fund.
+Dr. Penman stated that 6 7 this along with the 15% reduction of staff due to furloughs is causing delays in business operations 8 simply because the Board is not adequately staffed because of these cuts.
+Dr. Penman stated that she would like to see a nine member board, and would like to see licensing fees being used for the 9 10 regulation of the profession and not for supporting the general fund.
+11

-Mr. McGhee thanked Mr. DeLuna for coming and requested that Ms. Marks explain the process the Board is now using for Committee Reports before the moving on to other agenda items.
+- Mr. McGhee thanked Mr. DeLuna for coming and requested that Ms. Marks explain the process the Board is now using for Committee Reports before the moving on to other agenda items. - 14

 Ms. Marks stated that until a couple of meetings ago, the Board operated on the first day of the Board meeting as committees.
 Each committee would meet in a small group and then report back its recommendations to the full Board on the second day.
-Ms. Marks explained that because the Board is now at quorum-only, and there are only two licensed members and one fairly new member, the Board agreed to restructure the meeting format in an effort to best utilize everyone's talents and to allow all members the benefit of the experience of licensed members and also exposure to the experience of the long time public members.
-Ms. Marks stated that rather than doing break out groups by the committees, all agenda items will be discussed and acted upon by the full Board, rather than the Board listening to a committee report on the following day, and acting by adopting the recommendations of each committee.
+Ms. Marks explained that because the Board is now at quorum-only, and there are only two licensed members and one fairly new member,

+19 the Board agreed to restructure the meeting format in an effort to best utilize everyone's talents and

+20 to allow all members the benefit of the experience of licensed members and also exposure to the

+- experience of the long time public members.
+Ms. Marks stated that rather than doing break out groups by the committees, all agenda items will be discussed and acted upon by the full Board. - groups by the committees, all agenda items will be discussed and acted upon by the full Board, rather than the Board listening to a committee report on the following day, and acting by adopting - the recommendations of each committee. - 25

-Ms. Marks stated that she believes there is some concern about a possible decrease in the amount of interaction between the Board members and the public.
-On behalf of the Board members, Ms. Marks stated she would encourage everyone to engage in the same type of dialogue that the Board would have in the committee structure.
-Ms. Marks stated that in addition to using everyone's talents, the hope is that the meetings will be more efficient while we operate at minimum capacity.
-Ms. Marks reminded everyone that although agenda items are grouped together by topic, it is not a committee report and that each item will be handled separately and public comment is welcome before the Board takes action on a specific agenda item.
+26 Ms. Marks stated that she believes there is some concern about a possible decrease in the amount 27 of interaction between the Board members and the public.
+On behalf of the Board members, Ms. 28 Marks stated she would encourage everyone to engage in the same type of dialogue that the Board 29 would have in the committee structure.
+Ms. Marks stated that in addition to using everyone's talents, 30 the hope is that the meetings will be more efficient while we operate at minimum capacity.
+Ms. 31 Marks reminded everyone that although agenda items are grouped together by topic, it is not a committee report and that each item will be handled separately and public comment is welcome 32 33 before the Board takes action on a specific agenda item.

-Agenda Item #4 - Continuing Education
+Agenda Item #4 - Continuing Education 36